Registered partnership

 Registered partnership with a non-Dutch person

-• An excerpt from the population register which shows your address.
+- An extract from the population register of your place of residence that shows your address.

 Are all of these documents in order?
 Then you can notify us of your intention to register your partnership.
-For more information, please contact the Civil Affairs department on (0224) 210 400.
+For more information, contact civic affairs by calling (0224) 210 400.

 Both of you live abroad

-If both of you live abroad and at least one of you has Dutch nationality, you must submit your notification to the Municipality of The Hague.
-The Municipality of The Hague will send this notification to the municipality where you wish to register your partnership.
+If both of you live abroad and at least one of you is a Dutch citizen, then you can make the notification to the Municipality of The Hague.
+The Municipality of The Hague will send your notification to the municipality where you wish to register your partnership.
 The municipality where you wish to register the partnership will check that there are no impediments.
-This means that the municipality will check that you and your partner are free to enter into a registered partnership in keeping with Dutch law.
-It is possible that you will be asked to provide more documents after the notification has been made in The Hague.
-For example: a copy of a birth certificate, a declaration that you are not married or an excerpt from the population register.
-Therefore, you need to be sure to notify The Hague in good time.
+This means that the municipality will check that you and your partner are free to enter into a registered partnership in accordance with Dutch law.
+It is possible that you will be asked to provide more documents after making the notification in The Hague.
+For example: a copy of a birth certificate, a declaration that you are not married or an extract from the population register.
+For that reason, make sure to notify the municipality of The Hague on time.

 If both of you live abroad and if both partners are not Dutch citizens, you cannot establish a registered partnership in the Netherlands.